talhajjaj/read01.md/read02a.md

 of a border.

 - The padding property allows you to specify how much space should appear between the content of an element and its border.
+- Margin :

+The margin property controls the gap between boxes.
+Its value is commonly given in pixels, although you may also use percentages .
+You can specify values for each side of a box using: margin-top margin-right margin-bottom margin-left

+- Centering Content:
+If you want to center a box on the page (or center it inside the element that it sits in), you can set the left-margin and right-margin to auto. you can insert it like this, body {
+text-align: center;}

+Change Inline/Block :
+The display property allows you to turn an inline element into a block-level element or viceversa, and can also be used to hide an element from the page. you can add a border to it make it with rounded corner , and make for it a shadows..